griffeth-barker/ADSSQLite/README.md

 > ⚠️  **WARNING**
 > The contents of this repository is for educational purposes only.
 It should not be considered production-ready, best-practice, etc.
-> You should fully understand code before you run it in your system, and you should have authorization to run code on your system.
+> You should fully understand code before you run it on your system, and you should have authorization to run code on your system.
 > The contents of this repository *may* trigger endpoint protection and antivirus, though the contents as published to this repository
 > are not malicious.